jennyzhang8800/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 To view the components that are available to learners in each of the enrollment tracks in your course, follow these steps.

 #.
-In Studio, select **Settings**, then select **Group Configurations**.
+In Studio, select **Settings**, and then select **Group Configurations**.

 #.
 On the **Group Configurations** page, locate the enrollment track group for
    which you want to view the usage.
 Enrollment track groups are shown on this page only if more than one enrollment track exists in the course.
 Each enrollment track group corresponds to an enrollment track.

    The enrollment track group's box displays the number of units that are designated for learners in the track.

 #.
 Click the enrollment track name to view the names of units and components
    that are designated for learners in the track.

 #.
-Click a linked unit name to go to that unit in the **Course Outline**,
+Click a linked unit name to go to that unit in the course outline, where
-   where you can change that unit's :ref:`visibility settings<Content Hidden from Students>`.
+   you can change that unit's :ref:`visibility settings<Content Hidden from Students>`.

-For details about previewing your course to ensure that learners in an enrollment track correctly see the content intended for them, see :ref:`Viewing Track Specific Courseware`.
+For more information about previewing your course to ensure that learners in an enrollment track correctly see the content intended for them, see :ref:`Viewing Track Specific Courseware`.